kawu/lexeme-clustering/README.md

 lexeme-clustering
 =================

-The package provides a Haskell implementation of the "A Lexeme-Clustering Algorithm for Unsupervised Learning of Morphology" by Maciej Janicki.
+A Haskell implementation of "A Lexeme-Clustering Algorithm for Unsupervised Learning of Morphology" by Maciej Janicki.